DengZhirui/dengzhirui.github.io/content/posts/LLM_RL_PRM.md

 2. It is hard for people to accurately annotate the process reward.
 3. Accurate ORM is more useful that rough PRM.

-:round_pushpin:How to accurately annotate the PRM without human intensive?
+:round_pushpin: How to accurately annotate the PRM without human intensive?
 This problem is more important for Multi-hop QA / Web Search.

 ****